carternewt/Dawei_RNA/README.md

 `mkdir -p $OUT/fastqc` First, I created a new directory in which all of my FastQC outputs will be stored.

-`fastqc $OUT/all_reads/*.fq -o $OUT/fastqc` Now we run a FastQC analysis on all of our fastq files and use the `-o` argument to tell the FastQC program where we want its generated files stored at.
+`fastqc $OUT/all_reads/*.fq -o $OUT/fastqc` Now we run a FastQC analysis on all of our FASTQ files and use the `-o` argument to tell the FastQC program where we want its generated files stored at.
 FastQC will generate a lot for us, and the most user-friendly output is going to be its .html files, which can be opened in a web browser.
 However, viewing all of these HTML files individually is time-consuming.
 Instead, we can filter through the summary.txt file that has two main columns.
 1. The first column will either contain the characters "PASS", "WARN", or "FAIL"
 2. The second column tells us which test was performed.